garycome/fuseclick-doc/en/0307-SmartLink.md

 You can add offers to the smart group by filters, such as advertisers, categories, countries, OS, and carriers.

 The system provides three lists of offers for each Smart Group:
-* Available Offer List,
+* Available Offer List
-* Selected Offer List,
+* Selected Offer List
-* Removed Offer List.
+* Removed Offer List

 You can customize offers in the lists or remove the offers from the Smart Group.